 In June 2015, the Company completed a surface glacial till sampling program to test for gold dispersion trains down ice from the main gold occurrences.
-Results of the program indicate several gold anomalies that require follow-up.
+In June, July and September, 2016, the Company completed additional glacial till sampling.
+Results of these programs delineated several gold anomalies that require follow-up.